codeandfury/developer.onsip.com/content/WebAPI/Agent.md

 As an Agent, this requests creates a new account.
 Immediate after the account is created, the OnSIP branded billing emails are sent to the email address.

+If you are adding an account that you want to host on your own custom domain, then you need to do an AgentAddAccount action followed by a [OrganizationMigrateDomain](../organizations/#organization-migrate-domain) action.

 ### Authentication & Authorization

 Authentication | Authorization